 Know Everything About No Claim Bonus In Health Insurance

-Most insurance companies provide a no claim bonus of 5% or higher on the sum assured.
-Companies that do not provide any no claim bonus often provides a rebate on the premium or cumulative benefits.
+Most insurance companies provide a no-claim bonus of 5% or higher on the sum assured.
+Companies that do not provide any no-claim bonus often rebate on the premium or cumulative benefits.

 It is important to know about health insurance and no claim bonuses when signing for insurance.